Ubiquity of Emergent Hebbian Dynamics in Regularized Learning: Introduction

 This work is organized as follows.
-The next section discusses the closely related works and preliminary concepts to understand our result.
-Section~\ref{sec: regularization} studies when SGD is similar to the Hebbian rule.
-Section~\ref{sec: noise} studies when SGD is similar to the anti-Hebbian rule.
-Section~\ref{sec: update} explores emergent qualities of the full weight updates.
-Additional figures and results are presented in the Appendix.
+The next section discusses related works and preliminaries.
+Section~\ref{sec: regularization} studies Hebbian signatures from regularization.
+Section~\ref{sec: noise} studies anti-Hebbian signatures from noise.
+Section~\ref{sec: update} analyzes transient and nonstationary regimes.
+Additional figures are presented in the Appendix.